Irbesartan

-Structure activity relationship

-Irbesartan has the common structural features seen within the Angiotensin-II Receptor blockers or ARB medications.
-The medicine has an extended diphenyl group with a tetrazole at the 2-prime position.
-At the 4'prime position, the molecule has a diazaspiro04-none, which is on a methyl.

 Medical uses

 Irbesartan is used for the treatment of hypertension.
 It may also delay progression of diabetic nephropathy and is also indicated for the reduction of renal disease progression in patients with type 2 diabetes, hypertension and microalbuminuria (>30 mg/24 h) or proteinuria (>900 mg/24 h).

 Combination with diuretic

 Irbesartan is also available in a fixed-dose combination formulation with hydrochlorothiazide, a thiazide diuretic, to achieve an additive antihypertensive effect.

-Irbesartan/hydrochlorothiazide combination preparations are marketed under various brand names.
+Side effects

+Common side effects include dizziness, diarrhea, feeling tired, muscle pain, and heartburn.
+Serious side effects may include kidney problems, low blood pressure, and angioedema.
+Use in pregnancy may harm the baby and use when breastfeeding is not recommended.

+Mechanism of action

+Irbesartan is an angiotensin II receptor antagonist and works by blocking the effects of angiotensin II.